exyleio/exyleio/roadmap.md

 Now that we have a solid foundation to work on, it's time to make the game feel like an actual game.
 In this stage, we fine tune the "game feel" until it's just right.
-This includes the control, weapon balance, map layout, server region election, etc.
+This includes the control, weapon balance, map layout, server region selection, etc.

 ## Beta dev